AztecProtocol/engineering-designs/in-progress/11103-forwarder-contract/design.md

 ## Introduction

-Within the same L1 transaction, we cannot make blob transactions and regular transactions from the same address.
+Within the same L1 transaction, one cannot make blob transactions and regular transactions from the same address.

-We must be able to do that though, since we want to be able to do things like:
+However, aztec node operators must be able to do things like:

 - propose and l2 block
 - vote in the governance proposer contract